SensehacK/dev-cheatsheet/git_cheatsheet/Merging two repos.md

 Thank you for the helpful guide/tutorial.
 I couldn't remember all those commands.
 So I think it would be useful to sum it up for others here again:
 > git remote -v
 1.) git remote add <RemoteName> <RemoteURL>
 2.) git fetch <RemoteName>
 3.) check to see whether remote is available with git remote -v
 4.)
 Create a new branch wit
  git checkout -b <NewBranchName> <Branch(RemoteName)/master>
-5.) move all the files into a subdirectory so there aren't any conflicts with names (git mv)  and commit that (git commit -m "moved")
+5.) move all the files into a subdirectory so there aren't any conflicts with names (git mv)  and commit that (git commit -m "moved") - (No need to also move the hidden .git folder in the subdirectory)
  6.) git checkout master
  7.) git merge <NewBranchName> --allow-unrelated-histories     7.) cleanup everything with: git remote rm <RemoteName>      git branch -d <NewBranchName>
  8.) check to see whether everything is correct with: git remote -v     git branch -a -v     git status